str8outtajc/mobile2local/README.md

 ### This is BETA !

-- Please do not deploy this script to prodcution environments at this time
+- Deploy as a production tool at your own risk
-- It needs more testing
+- It needs more testing and more feedback
 - It works great in "my" organization's environment, but needs a lot more testing

 ### Overview